 “IT WAS INTERESTING TO EXPLORE HISTORIC GARMENTS AND REFLECT ON THOSE TEXTURES, THOSE EMBROIDERIES, OF THOSE MATERIALS AND THEN INTERPRET THEM FOR THE MODERN WOMAN, NOT AS A DISGUISE BUT AS AN ITEM FOR YOUR WARDROBE” (GHESQUIERE SAID IN “BALENCIAGA”).

 In the investigation for a collection same times designers join references and information in which presents natural designs or beads.
-Those are recreated in patterns or elements added at the fabrics.
+Those are recreate in patterns or elements added at the fabrics.

 The images and objects used to create garments with ornaments, beads, repeated shapes, sequins or offer the opportunity of a motif within a design concept.

-Finishes of this type can be applied to fabric or garments to alter their appearance or touch, or to reflect the character of inspiration.
+Finishes of this type can be applied to fabric or garments.
+It is to alter their appearance or touch, or to reflect the character of inspiration.

 For example, crafted in old, worn and faded look inspired by a dry and scorched earth in Africa.
 Or, beadwork inspired fabrics to manufacture the “Indian saris.”

-A garment could have the best silhouette and wonderful lines, but there will be the details what define and highlighting from other designers.
+Rather a garment could have the best silhouette and wonderful lines.
+But there will be the details what define and highlighting from other designers.